kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 The scheduler resumes enforcing `sharingAffinity` for future placement decisions.
 Existing allocations are not evicted.

-However, ResourceSlices that were created or updated while the gate was disabled will not have the `sharingAffinity` field (it was stripped by the API server); drivers must republish their slices with `sharingAffinity` for the feature to take effect.
+ResourceSlices that ALREADY HAD `sharingAffinity` set when the gate was disabled retain the field (ratcheting drop-on-disable preserved the data across the gate flip).
+The scheduler picks up enforcement on those slices immediately.
+ResourceSlices that were newly CREATED while the gate was off will not have the field; drivers may republish those specific slices with `sharingAffinity` to opt them in.

 Because Filter was not enforcing affinity while the gate was disabled, the scheduler may have allowed multiple bound claims onto the same